Juan Manuel Correa: FIA Formula 2 Championship

 2019 was Correa's first full FIA Formula 2 season, alongside teammate Callum Ilott for Sauber Junior Team by Charouz.
 His first round did not go well, with finishes outside the top-fifteen.
 Correa's fortunes changed at Baku however, where, after finishing seventh in the feature race and scoring his first ever Formula 2 points, he achieved a second place finish in the Sprint Race.
-Through the next rounds in Barcelona and Monaco the Ecuadorian failed to score any points, but he returned to the podium at Le Castellet, where he got another second place, crossing the finish line just two seconds behind Anthoine Hubert.
+Through the next rounds in Barcelona and Monaco, Correa failed to score any points, but he returned to the podium at Le Castellet, where he got another second place, crossing the finish line just two seconds behind Anthoine Hubert.
 These would be Correa's final points finish of the season, with three consecutive weekends without points leading up to the round at Spa-Francorchamps.